rslosch/Investments-Portfolio-Tracker-frontend/README.md

 * Navigtion bar
 * Landng page
 * List of open strategies
+* Details of strategy legs when selected
 * Form to submit new investment strategy
-* Details of strategy legs when selected
-* Able to update contracts opened on each individual leg
+* Update number of contracts opened on each individual leg
-* Able to delete position
+* Delete strategy

 ### Stretch Goals
 * Able to calculate and display momentary profit/loss information